Jump into Fall Veggie Prep With This Guide

 Oh My Gourd, Winter Squashes

 Starting with the fall showcase of all veggies, winter squash and gourds are an immediate picture of fall when conjured up mentally (or googled).
-Think pumpkins, acorn squash, butternut squash, spaghetti squash, and delicata squash (try this one stuffed with sausage like this recipe).
+Think pumpkins, acorn squash, butternut squash, spaghetti squash, and delicata squash.
 If you’re familiar with these, then you know they’re the toughest veggies to slice through.

-Fear not, dear chef, because with the right tools and just a little bit of confidence, you’ll be slaying these tough veggies like a boss!
-So about those tools – having different types of knives is helpful for whipping up delicious fall creations, but if there’s one tool you’ll need to get the job done, it’s definitely got to be the chef’s knife.
+But fear not, dear chef, because with the right tools and just a little bit of confidence, you’ll be slaying these tough veggies like a boss!
+So about those tools – having different types of knives is helpful for whipping up delicious fall creations, but if there’s one tool you need to get the job done, it’s got to be the chef’s knife.

 When it comes to slicing up large gourds, it does depend on the recipe, of course, but for a quick and easy side dish, cutting it in half lengthwise and putting it in a baking dish with a little water may be the way to go.
 But, when the goal involves roasting smaller pieces or blending into a puree (as it will be for this amazing pumpkin ricotta tart!), then wielding a knife will be necessary.